-- Hotel expenses while you find a new home.
+- Hotel expenses

-- Restaurant meals.
+- Restaurant meals

-- Extra commuting costs.
+- Extra commuting costs

-For example, if your rent is $1,000 a month and the cost of living for a month in a hotel is $1,300, your ALE coverage will reimburse you for the additional $300, not the whole $1,300.
-This gives you some decent breathing room while you look for a new place.
-Most renters insurance providers offer use of ALE for 12 months for a single claim, but it could be longer.
+For example, if your rent is $1,000 a month and the cost of living for a month in a hotel is $1,300, your LOU coverage will reimburse you for the additional $300, not $1,300.
+This gives you some breathing room while you look for a new place.
+Most renters insurance providers offer loss of use for 12 months for a single claim, but it could be longer.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.